The National Zoo runs various programmes emphasising the value of a healthy environment to build a prosperous South Africa.

 The NZG’s daily lessons are facilitated to school groups visiting the zoo from Mondays to Fridays.
 Schools are encouraged to book for these lessons, but many schools arrive unannounced.

-This 4-day course is presented to learners in Grades 7 – 12.
-This activity-filled course introduces learners to the wider field of nature conservation
+These youth courses are presented to learners in Grades 8 – 12.
+These activity-filled courses introduce learners to the wider field of the bio-sciences, conservation and biodiversity.

 The purpose of the Animal Collections and Conservation Department is to oversee all management and husbandry aspects relating to the animal collections of the NZG, and to promote and conduct conservation activities that focus on population sustainability in ex situ as well as in situ environments.

-On having completed the Junior Nature Conservators course, children are invited to join the ZooClub.
+On having completed the Bio-Science course, children are invited to join the ZooClub.
 This is a life science club which offers a variety of activities and projects to create a better understanding of nature and the environment as well as exposing members to career choices.

 Adopt an animal